Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 Before diving into Bourne again shell, and for the reader who really needs to know what he is doing, and why, I want to invite you to the [ANNEX A. Security: one step higher](#security-one-step-higher) section, a the bootom of the present `README.md` .
 And also because I like to think that Great Ideas directly come from the very earth ground (Remember what they told Einstein?
 "You bro really a bit of a dim wit, just take care of the clocks and be a goodboy, okay?"
 Albert : "Okay.").

-Now Let's work with Jason legacy.
+Now Let's work with The Jason Legacy.

 _CHOOSING A PASSWORD_